 After licensing criteria are implemented there will be an extensive current inventory of CBUs that does not meet the licensing criteria but has a high likelihood of containing the CBU that is the best available match for a patient.
 Accordingly, the purpose of this protocol is to provide access to, and distribution of CBUs that do not meet the manufacturing requirements for licensure when they are the best available option for a patient with a serious or life-threatening disease in need of transplantation.
-This IND provides a single, efficient model that benefits from NMDP established relationships with an extensive network of CBBs, registries, TCs and physicians, yet it does not limit options for other potential IND sponsors.
-The protocol will allow both U.S. and international CBBs to distribute CBUs under this IND as long as they meet the requirements established by the NMDP.
+This IND provides a single, efficient model that benefits from NMDP established relationships with an extensive network of CBBs, registries, TCs and physicians, yet it does not limit options for other potential IND as long as they meet the requirements established by the NMDP.
 It is likely that the majority of CBUs collected previously will not meet licensure requirements and will need to be distributed under this (or another) IND.
 Similarly, while approximately 17% of domestic transplants involved a CBU from an international CBB in 2009, it is anticipated that most of these CBBs will chose not to hold an IND for distribution of a small number of CBUs to the U.S.